Next Heart of Stillness session: Friday, March 29 (tbc)

 On Zoom, at 5pm UK/10am PST/11am MST/12pm CST/1pm EST/18.00 Berlin/20.00 Moscow

-This is a group for Sufi practice – breathed, spoken, chanted, and guided meditations.
-These are very simple and do not require any preliminary knowledge.
+This is a group for Sufi practice – breathed, spoken, chanted, guided meditations, and deeper meditation.

 You are welcome to take part in any meeting.
 Please enquire HERE

 There are many “uses” of meditation.
 As about everybody knows nowadays, it is a good way to relax the mind, and to unwind after a busy day.
 People also do it to “gather themselves together” before work, and to help with processing difficult emotions.
 In particular, it seems to help with anxiety – about oneself, and about the world too.

 What arises in your mind when you receive a call to meditate?
 Is it joyous anticipation, curiosity, boredom, dread?
 Do you immediately know how you will be doing it?

 Or do you hate it completely, finding all this sitting in the silence unsettling and totally unnecessary, a waste of time even, especially when there are so many other ways that you can go to “raise the energy,” including other spiritual means of the likes of chanting, or singing, or even dancing?

 Many of us do have some experience of meditation.
 If you, once having remembered yours – right now – don’t immediately get at least a hint of becoming more still and even serene inside, then it is likely that whatever you did didn’t work for you.

 For meditation, while all the above mentioned uses of it are true, is what brings us in direct contact with Eternity, with the Source.
 With Oneness.